I am here in my home and I wanted to go through the Suspension Star Routine.

 The Movements that I will do for the Suspension Star Routine

-This Suspension Star Routine is something that I give to my clients or do on myself.
+This Suspension Star Routine is something that I give to my clients or do by myself.
 You just end up utilizing some sort of suspension trainer.
-For me I have this Ztrainer which is a suspension training device from Britain.
+For me, I have this Ztrainer which is a suspension training device from Britain.
 I have it hooked up to my bathroom door, and I set it to the height that works for me then I go through the suspension star routine.

 And what I am doing is I am taking the shoulder through various ranges of motion.
 Some people might know about the I’s, T’s, and Y’s, and this is a kind of variation on them.
 I am utilizing my body weight.
 I am utilizing the suspension trainer when it comes to doing the I’s, T’s, and Y’s.

 But I end up doing a little bit more.
-I will end up doing I’s so straight over head, Y’s, and I will end up moving to T’s, and then I will end up doing an N, then I will do the end position of the I.
+I will end up doing I’s so straight overhead, Y’s, and I will end up moving to T’s, and then I will end up doing an N, then I will do the end position of the I.

-I am sorry, this isn’t exactly a perfect set-up when it comes to the camera, but this is the only angle that works in order to go through the exercises.
-What I will end up doing is I will do one repetition on each of those positions and I will go through the circuit 5 to 10 times.
+I am sorry, this isn’t exactly a perfect set-up when it comes to the camera, but this is the only angle that works to go through the exercises.
+What I will end up doing is will do one repetition on each of those positions and I will go through the circuit 5 to 10 times.